Roots and Radishes

 Mixed greens, blueberries, diced peaches, slivered almonds, goat cheese, red onions, aged balsamic, and olive oil measured into individual bowls

-• Peaches - Fresh, juicy peaches are what make this salad!
-Peaches are ripe to eat when they have a little give when pressed with your thumb, and they smell super fragrant.
+• Blueberries & peaches - These juicy gems are the heart of this salad!
+Peaches are ripe and ready to eat when they have a little give when pressed with your thumb, and they smell super fragrant.

-• Goat cheese - You can use crumbled goat cheese or purchase a goat cheese log and cut it into pieces.
+• Goat cheese - You can use crumbled goat cheese or purchase a goat cheese log and cut it into pieces, but goat cheese gives this salad an unparalleled creamy and tangy factor that takes it over the top.

 Instructions